SiCorp560/SyncPoint/README.md

 We had initially planned to implement access to the user's phone contacts, with that being the way to add participants to an event.
 However, with the addition of Google sign-in, we realized that accessing phone numbers when users had no guarantee of having a Google email was unreasonable.
 Instead, we decided to allow all users to be able to add any participant that has been registered on Firebase.
 The pool for this remains very small thanks to the necessity of a Gmail account.

 The Select Availabilities view was intended to let the user drag their finger to select time slots.
 However, we found ourselves struggling to implement this feature without completely overhauling the existing grid format.
 Due to time constraints, we decided to scrap this feature.

+We tried to implement notifications into our application, however our group ran into trouble accessing our device tokens via the application's sign-in function.
+Despite our best efforts and research, the application would not properly register for push notifications.
+We ultimately decided to scrap notifications from the project entirely, with the progress for that feature remaining on the 'notificationsV2' branch of our repository.
+If we were to continue work on this feature, we would try to connect each user's device token to their information as a new field in the User model.
+This way, we would be able to send out notifications to each registered device when someone created/updated an event or selected a final time.

 ### Testing